Hydrocephalus Glossary

 endoscopy

-The usage of an endoscope to examing internal body cavities
+The usage of an endoscope to examining internal body cavities

 encysted